China reports 24 new COVID-19 cases vs 25 a day earlier

-SHANGHAI, June 23 (Reuters) - China on Wednesday reported 24 new coronavirus cases in the mainland for June 22, compared with 25 cases a day earlier, the health authority said.
+SHANGHAI (Reuters) -China on Wednesday reported 24 new coronavirus cases in the mainland for June 22, compared with 25 cases a day earlier, the health authority said.

 All of the new infections were imported cases, the National Health Commission said in a statement.
 There were no new deaths.